aconz2/clownfish/README.md

 the k-mer level and (currently) calculates the abundance to be the mean of the abundance of its component k-mers.

 Clownfish is under active development and new methods are currently be developed and evaluated.
+Versions are tagged and master serves as a development branch.

 # Requirements #